Buyer's Agent vs. Seller's Agent What Are The Differences?

 HOW ARE BUYER’S AGENTS DIFFERENT?

-Despite what some people may think, being a buyer’s agent doesn’t mean that he or she will force the seller into submission.
 The buyer’s agent works for the interests of the buyer but also must know how to work with the listing agent so that the seller sells and the buyer buys.
+A buyer’s agent is not able to “force a seller into submission”.
 Acting in an adversarial way is not the most effective way to represent a buyer.

 ONLY A BUYER’S AGENT CAN: